 \subsection{Training sample and NN parameters}

 Approximately one million events for each \rb value are used in the discrete reweighting for the training and validation.
-In the case of the continuous reweighting, the NN is trained on 10 million events, where 5 million events were generated with $\rb=0.855$ and another 5 million events for ten different \rb values within the interval $[0.6,1.4]$, \ie 500\,000 events were generated for each value of \rb.
+In the case of the continuous reweighting, the NN is trained on 5 million events, where 2.5 million events were generated with $\rb=0.855$ and another 2.5 million events for ten different \rb values within the interval $[0.6,1.4]$, \ie 250\,000 events were generated for each value of \rb.
 In both scenarios, 90\% of the events are allocated for training and 10\% for validation.
 The NN architecture is identical to the one described in Section~\ref{sec:NN}.
 A batch size of 1000 is found to give optimal results.
 The NN is trained using the particle-level information of the events produced with \PYTHIA8.
 In this case, the input variables to the NN are \xb of \PQt and \PAQt, as given in Eq.~\eqref{eq:xb}, and the value of \rb serving as reweighting parameter.
+While this specific scenario might be manageable with a standard one-dimensional reweighting approach, extending it to a continuous reweighting requires an ML reweighting approach.
 The observable \xb comprises the relevant information from the event, as it includes the four-momenta of the top quarks and the \PQb hadrons in the event.
 The four-momenta of \PQt and \PAQt are taken from the last copy in the \PYTHIA8 event record before the decay, and the first copy of the \PQb hadrons are used.
 The input variable \rb is close to unity and the variable \xb is defined in the interval $[0,1]$.
 However, while the energy of a \PQb hadron cannot exceed that of the parent bare \PQb quark, this is no longer true in a real collision event, where energy in the hadronization can come from other parts of the final state, such as the underlying event, which is particularly relevant at the LHC.
 As a result, although most events fall within the range $\xb\in[0,1]$, a few values of \xb may exceed unity.